Online Information Sessions

 Hopefully, one of these two timelines will help you schedule your visit to campus to include the Corps of Cadets.
 We look forward to hosting you on campus!

-Viriginia Tech Admissions offers Open House events, including Hokie Focus and Hokie Preview, that allow students to see a broad picture of what the university has to offer.
+Viriginia Tech Admissions offers Open House events, including Hokie Focus, that allow students to see a broad picture of what the university has to offer.
 There is a short, optional presentation on the Corps of Cadets that students and families can attend that includes about 10 minutes on the Corps and 10 minutes on each of the ROTC programs.
 If you are a junior, it is a good place to start.
 If you are a senior, and it's all you can do, we highly recommend it.